 Indicate the reason for the subsequent HCT (check only one).

-- Additional stem cells are required because of the persistent presence of disease pre and post-transplant (i.e., complete remission was never achieved following the previous transplant).
+- Persistent primary disease: Additional stem cells are required because of the persistent presence of disease pre- and post-transplant (i.e., complete remission was never achieved following the previous transplant).

-- Additional stem cells are required because of relapsed primary disease (i.e., complete remission was achieved pre or post-transplant, but the disease relapsed following the previous transplant).
+- Recurrent primary disease: Additional stem cells are required because of relapsed primary disease (i.e., complete remission was achieved pre or post-transplant, but the disease relapsed following the previous transplant).

-- Planned subsequent HCT, per protocol: Additional stem cells are given as defined by the protocol for a subsequent transplant/infusion.
+- Planned subsequent HCT, per protocol: Additional stem cells are given as defined by the protocol for a subsequent transplant / infusion.
 This transplant is not based upon recovery, disease status, or any other assessment.

 - New malignancy (including PTLD and EBV lymphoma): Additional stem cells are required because the recipient has developed a new malignancy.
-This does not include a transformation or progression of the original malignancy for which the recipient was transplanted (refer to question 407 for more information).
-If “new malignancy” is selected, also complete the New Malignancy, Lymphoproliferative or Myeloproliferative Disorder section of the form.
+This does not include a transformation or progression of the original malignancy for which the recipient was transplanted (refer to question 52 for more information).
+If New malignancy is selected, also complete the New Malignancy, Lymphoproliferative or Myeloproliferative Disorder section of the form.

-- In the case of a stable, mixed donor chimerism, the infusion of additional cells (usually lymphocytes and not mobilized stem cells) is typically classified as a DCI.
+- Insufficient chimerism: In the case of a stable, mixed donor chimerism, the infusion of additional cells (usually lymphocytes and not mobilized stem cells) is typically classified as a DCI.
 Verify with the transplant physician that the cells given should be reported as a subsequent transplant and that stable, mixed chimerism is the reason for the transplant.
 However, in the case of declining chimerism – when the percentage of donor cells is sequentially decreasing on several studies, indicating possible impending graft failure – additional stem cells are required.
 Usually the donor chimerism has fallen below 30-50%.

-- If additional stem cells are given for a reason other than the options listed, select “other” and complete question 10.
+- Other: If additional stem cells are given for a reason other than the options listed, select Other and complete question 10.